r-lib/withr/README.md

 Robustr was written to provide a simple package with limited dependencies which would provide access to these functions.

-Robustr also contains functions to call new R processes from within R.
+Robustr also contains functions to call new R processes from within R, which synergize well with the other robustr functions.

 # See Also #
 - [Devtools](https://github.com/hadley/devtools)